Knowledge Centre

 - France has a National Assembly, elected by constituencies based on population, and a Senate, the members being chosen by an electoral college of local elected officials.

-Denmark, Sweden and New Zealand are among the countries with unicameral parliaments.
+Denmark, Sweden, and New Zealand are among the countries with unicameral parliaments.

 It will be noted that some countries use population numbers to determine constituencies while others use electors.

-- ~~Candidate A – 25,000
+- Candidate A 25,000

-- ~~Candidate B – 21,000
+- Candidate B 21,000

-- ~~Candidate C – 20,000
+- Candidate C 20,000

-- ~~Candidate D – 18,000
+- Candidate D 18,000

-- ~~Candidate E – 14,000
+- Candidate E 14,000

-- ~~Candidate F – 2,000
+- Candidate F 2,000

-- “Proportional representation” seeks to ensure that the composition of the parliament reflects the share of the votes taken by each party and therefore can work only in a party-based system.
+- The “proportional representation” system seeks to ensure that the composition of the parliament reflects the share of the votes taken by each party and therefore can work only in a party-based system.
 Proportional representation works though large multimember constituencies.
 For example –

-- ~~Conservative – 200,000
+- Liberal democrat 200,000

 An alternative form of proportional representation is electing single members in constituencies but then using a “topping up system” to reward the parties whose share of the total vote exceeds its share of elected members.
 The Scottish Parliament uses this system.

-- A parliamentary system in which the leader of the party in the parliament that commands a majority becomes the prime minister and where most, if not all, of the ministers are also members of the parliament.This is the case in the UK.
+- A parliamentary system in which the leader of the party in the parliament that commands a majority becomes the prime minister, and where most, if not all, of the ministers are also members of the parliament.
+This is the case in the UK.
 However, it is not necessarily the case that the party that can command a majority is the largest party.
-In a system where multiple parties have seats the issue is which combination of parties can be secured.
-In these cases it may be the third or fourth largest party that determines who will form the government.
-For example, in the 2010 British election it was the third largest party, the Liberal Democrats, that determined that there would be a Conservative-led coalition rather than a Labour-led coalition.
+In a system where multiple parties have seats, the issue is which combination of parties can be secured.
+In these cases, it may be the third or fourth largest party that determines who will form the government.
+For example, in the 2010 British election, it was the third largest party, the Liberal Democrats, that determined that there would be a Conservative-led coalition rather than a Labour-led coalition.

 Jersey’s system in context

 Jersey’s political system does not fall into any of the simple categories noted in the previous section.
-It has some distinctive features which are shared only by other relatively small states.
+It has some distinctive features that are shared only by other relatively small states.
 The key features are –

 It is worth noting the position in the other two crown dependencies –

 - The Isle of Man has a bicameral system.
-The Tynwald has two chambers – the House of Keys with 24 members for twelve two-seat constituencies and a Legislative Council with eight members elected by the House of Keys and three ex-officio members.Parties have a minimal role.The members of the House of Keys elect a Chief Minister who in turn appoints Ministers.
+The Tynwald has two chambers – the House of Keys with 24 members for twelve two-seat constituencies and a Legislative Council with eight members elected by the House of Keys and three ex officio members.
+Parties have a minimal role.
+The members of the House of Keys elect a Chief Minister who in turn appoints Ministers.

 Jersey’s parliamentary system